Mellanox/network-operator-docs/docs/getting-started-kubernetes.rst

 In this combined deployment, different NVIDIA NICs are used for RDMA Shared Device Plugin and SR-IOV Network Device Plugin in order to work with a Host Device Network or a Macvlan Network on different NICs.
 It is impossible to combine different networking types on the same NICs.
 The same principle should be applied for other networking combinations.

+First install the Network Operator with NFD enabled:
 ``values.yaml``:

 .. code-block:: yaml